Scene Components

 button to scan for the latest TLE start time and set the GSC time accordingly.

-An additional button can be used to set the start time based on the current time.
+An editor button can be used to set the start time based on the current time or to the time of the latest SGP4 TLE initialized body in the scene.

 Debug Keys: When enabled the controller will check for specific key presses during the Update() phase: